 This weekend I went for a beautiful sunny walk to harvest one of my all-time favourite berries: hawthorn.
 Where I live, hawthorn trees lines most roads, farms, parks, and wild spaces.
-The trees are full of plump, bright red, and oh so abundant.
+The trees are full of plump, bright red, and oh so abundant berries every autumn.
 While there are many species of hawthorn, the species most commonly found here in Southwestern Canada are Crataegus monogyna and Crataegus laevigata.
 Both of these species were brought to North America by Europe settlers.
-Hawthorn is a member of the rose family, Rosaceae, the same botanical family as apples, pears, plums, peaches, almonds, cherries and apricots….and thousands of other plants.
+Hawthorn is a member of the rose family, Rosaceae, the same botanical family as roses, blackberries, raspberries, strawberries, apples, pears, plums, peaches, almonds, cherries and apricots….and thousands of other plants.

-Most herbalists will agree that hawthorn is a heart tonic.
-It acts slowly, gently and powerfully.
+Hawthorn berries nourish the heart slowly, gently and powerfully.
 Like food for the heart and blood, it’s improves the quality of our cardiovascular system over several seasons of consistent use.
 In todays fast-paced world we’re accustomed to powerful medicine being equated with quick, dramatic results with a punch.
 This is not hawthorn.
 This herb is described in old herbal texts as a “tonic” – a vague descriptor.
 However, I think herbalists of the past used that term to describe plants that strengthen the body in way that’s hard to explain in modern terms because, well frankly, studying herbs just isn’t funded by labs the same way drugs are.
 So herbalists tend to rely on experience: treating client after client over decades, swapping stories with other herbalists spread about in different communities and geographies, and then recording this information in books (and now blogs!) to pass on to the next generation.
 Herbalism is traditionally an oral tradition, and a tradition of apprenticeship.
 Hawthorn has a long history of use dating back thousands of years and a solid record of safety.
 It’s a mild coronary vasodilator, increasing the blood supply to the heart muscles and lessening the potential for spasms, angina, and shortness of breath.
 It’s been used for hypertension, arrhythmias, and to strengthen connective tissue impaired from chronic inflammation.
 As a heart strengthener, it helps to maintain healthy arteries, veins, and of course the heart itself.
 By strengthening the cardiovascular system, one builds resiliency in the face of injury, disease, and normal wear and tear of aging.

-Herbs undoubtedly have an impact on our minds / spirits as much as our body.
-Hawthorne is a loving ally useful for emotional heartache or heartbreak, or even a spiritual, existential heartbreak from chronic feelings of being lost in the world or spiritually disconnected.
+Herbs undoubtedly have an impact on our mind and spirit as much as our body.
+Hawthorn is a loving plant friend useful for emotional heartache or heartbreak, or even a spiritual, existential heartbreak from chronic feelings of being lost in the world or spiritually disconnected.
 I think about this herb in any case where someone feels isolated, lonely, and craves connection whether that be with other people, or a greater-power-that-be, or both.
 I think about this herb for people who might be in a relationship, but feel unable to connect with their significant other or even family members.
 They long to connect, but can’t, and don’t know why.
 It may be due to a trauma, violation, or heartbreak from the near or distant past that is bleeding into their current life.
 Hawthorn, like it’s near cousin Rose, has thorns.
-In my experience, sometimes people who need this medicine come across as “prickly” or thorny, they give off an impression that you can’t come in too close.
-Yet, as I get to know them as their practitioner, I see that the prickly exterior is there to protect a very tender-hearted, sometimes lonely, person who may have experienced loss, heartbreak, or another tragedy that has made them reluctant to let people in – though that’s what they desperately want.
+Sometimes people who need this medicine come across as “prickly” or thorny, they give off an impression that you can’t come in too close.
+Yet, as I get to know them as their practitioner, I see that the prickly exterior is there to protect a very tender-hearted, sometimes lonely, person who may have experienced a tragedy that has made them reluctant to let people in – though that’s what they desperately want.
 Alternately, I use this herb combined with Rose and perhaps apple blossom for people who feel so open, lack boundaries, and need some heart protection because they repeatedly get hurt, over and over.
 This may result in relationships of any kind being difficult for fear of being heart broken.
-Hawthorn coupled with Rose tincture can be a great ally for restoring a resilient, robust heart, and for reminding us to have healthy boundaries that protect us.
+Hawthorn coupled with Rose tincture can be great medicine for restoring a resilient, robust heart, and for reminding us to have healthy boundaries that protect us.
 This in turn builds confidence to warm up to the idea of opening to the relationships in our life, or taking healthy risks to make new ones.

 Hawthorne is best consumed regularly over a long period of time.
 I’d recommend a minimum of three months, ideally longer.
 Or even better, make it a part of your daily ritual.